 Setting up carrier-calculated shipping

 - First, determine if carrier-calculated shipping is activated within your account.
 To do this, scroll down the shipping page.
-If you encounter the yellow notice displayed below, the carrier-calculated shipping is not activated, but do not upgrade at this time (we advise waiting until you are through with your free trial account to make upgrades to your Shopify plan).
+If you encounter the yellow notice displayed below, carrier-calculated shipping is not activated.
+In a free trial, it is not possible to add real-time carrier calculated shipping.
+However, in a paid account, you can enable it without formally upgrading your account.

-- Rather than upgrading account types to enable the feature, you can add carrier-calculated shipping by contacting Shopify support.
-Request that real-time carrier shipping be added to your existing free trial account.
+- Rather than upgrading account types to enable the feature, you can add carrier-calculated shipping to any paid account by contacting Shopify support.
+Request that real-time carrier shipping be added to your existing account plan, a la cart.

 - Once the Carrier calculated shipping featured is added/enabled, you will see the following carrier options appear in the Shipping section (the yellow notice has been removed).
 To select an option, click the Activate button beside it and a box will appear (as seen below).
 Enter the account information requested.
 Click Save and the connection will be enabled.